readmeio/rdme/documentation/commands/custompages.md

 DESCRIPTION
   Sync Markdown/HTML files to your ReadMe project as Custom Pages.

   Syncs Markdown files as Custom Pages in your ReadMe project.
-The path can either a directory or a single Markdown file.
+The path can either be a directory or a single Markdown file.
 The Markdown files will require YAML front matter with certain ReadMe documentation attributes.
 Check out our docs for more info on setting up your front matter: https://docs.readme.com/main/docs/rdme#markdown-file-setup